-These fresh Cod Asparagus and Fennel Packets scream spring and summer!
+These fresh Cod Asparagus and Fennel Packets scream spring yet are great anytime of the year!
 They’re laced with lemon, topped with aromatic thyme and dill, and spiked with dry vermouth.
-Great flavors in petite packages that are also gluten-free and on the dinner table in 45 minutes, start to finish.
+Great flavors in petite packages that are also gluten-free and on the table in 45 minutes.
+Plus, you can prep them ahead!

 A Happy Packet